reahaas/knowledge-time/README.md

 day 3: i start a git project, that recording the process of start working in the company.

-day 4: continue the git.
+day 4: continue the git. use tmux (split the shell, session handling)